iqbal-lab-org/pandora/README.md

 local graphs, each representing some orthologous region of interest (e.g. genes, mobile elements or intergenic regions).
-See https://github.com/rmcolq/make_prg for a pipeline which can construct these PRGs from a set of aligned sequence files.
+See https://github.com/rmcolq/make_prg for a pipeline which can construct these PanRGs from a set of aligned sequence files.

 Pandora can do the following for a single sample (read dataset):
 - Output inferred mosaic of reference sequences for loci (eg genes) from the PanRG which are present;